OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/immutable-infrastructure.md

 ## Magic

-Wouldn't it be amazing if a developer checked in some changes to **Hello World** and new immutable infrastructure was created with their changes on it?Â With a few lines of script, your build server can tell Octopus to automatically deploy new infrastructure and deploy the latest release of your project to that infrastructure when it comes online and becomes available to Octopus. Â Here is an example that could be adapted to your projects and build server:
+Wouldn't it be amazing if a developer checked in some changes to **Hello World** and new immutable infrastructure was created with their changes on it?
+With a few lines of script, your build server can tell Octopus to automatically deploy new infrastructure and deploy the latest release of your project to that infrastructure when it comes online and becomes available to Octopus.
+Here is an example that could be adapted to your projects and build server:

 ```powershell
 Add-Type -Path 'Octopus.Client.dll'